Living Trusts for Residents of NEW YORK

 What is a Living Trust?

 A living trust is a legal document that you create during your lifetime in order to legalize your desires regarding your assets during your life and after death.
 A living trust has a “trustee” who manages the trust, as well as one or more “beneficiaries” who benefit from the trust.
-When you work with our team at Vernon & Associates, P.C. in Jamaica, we will help you create your living trust and ensure its legality, giving you the peace of mind that your assets and your loved ones are taken care of in the event of your death.
-Keep reading to learn more about the different types of living trusts, and call our law office in Jamaica today to schedule a consultation.
+When you work with our team at Vernon & Associates, P.C. in Long Island we will help you create your living trust and ensure its legality, giving you the peace of mind that your assets and your loved ones are taken care of in the event of your death.
+Keep reading to learn more about the different types of living trusts, and call our law office in Long Island today to schedule a consultation.

 image2 (2).jpg